 Liverpool Football Club, Anfield Road, Liverpool, L4 0TH

-As part of this change, the iron perimeter gates between the Kop and Main Stand have also been removed, allowing more space for supporters moving in and around the stadium on a matchday.
+The perimeter fencing that sat alongside the Shankly Gates on Anfield Road has also been removed, allowing space for supporters moving in and around the Stadium on a matchday.

 For more information on the redevelopment of the Main Stand, visit Liverpoolfc.com/stadium-expansion